Bao-Trinh-Quoc/Edito-in-Rust/README.md

-# An Implementation of Edito in Rust for Learning Purposes
+# An Implementation of Edito in Rust

 See also: [Edito in C](https://github.com/Bao-Trinh-Quoc/cs50-final-project)

-# Reasons for this Implementation
+# Reason for this Implementation
 Because why not?